 Nearly everyone gets a viral wart at least once in their lives, and these growths are as contagious as they are uncomfortable.
-Podiatrists David Kaplansky, DPM, Isin A. Mustafa, DPM, Anthony Cozzolino, DPM, and the team at Kaplansky Foot and Ankle Centers provide several options for professional wart treatment to relieve your discomfort.
+Podiatrists David Kaplansky, DPM, and Anthony Cozzolino, DPM, and the team at Kaplansky Foot and Ankle Centers provide several options for professional wart treatment to relieve your discomfort.
 To schedule an appointment, call the offices in Columbus or Reynoldsburg, Ohio, or book online today.

 Warts are fleshy growths that appear on your skin after direct exposure to human papillomavirus (HPV).
 The podiatrists at Kaplansky Foot and Ankle Centers treat warts because they commonly appear on the feet.